For Communities: The Municipal Assistance Program

 In Fall 2018, eligible applicants for EPA Brownfield Assessment Grants can obtain support from CBI students to compile an application for community wide assessment grants.
 These grants provide support to prepare brownfield inventories and conduct Phase I and II investigations for several sites across a community.
 The FY 2019 solicitation for these grants is expected to be released in Fall 2018, and additional information including a webinar describing EPA grants can be found on the EPA website (click here).

 Dr. Chrysochoou presented details on the Municipal Assistance Program in a webinar hosted by the UCONN Center for Land Use Education and Research on Tuesday, June 19th, 2.00 pm.
-The webinar recording will be available soon, below are the presentation slides.
+The webinar recording and presentation slides are available below.

 The deadline for proposals to receive EPA grant proposal assistance for Fall 2018 is July 31st, 2018.
 The details and application form are available in the following links.